Skip to main content

 2. Stay Connected to Supportive Relationships

 Reaching out to family, friends, or support groups can provide essential emotional support.
 Addiction and relationships can cause strain, but rebuilding these connections can make a significant difference in recovery.
-As alcohol often plays a role in social settings, navigating these situations sober may feel challenging initially.
+As regular drinking often plays a role in social settings, navigating these situations sober may feel challenging initially.
 Support from trusted relationships helps ease this transition.

 3. Engage in Physical Activities